 How are you working to improve the student experience from a distance?

-- For the development of Teamworks there are tools like Miro o Popplet, which facilitate the sharing of ideas from virtual whiteboards, in addition to other platforms such as Teams, Zoom o Google Hangouts that allow simultaneous interaction through video or audio between team members.
+- For the development of Teamworks there are tools like Miro o Popplet, which facilitate the sharing of ideas from virtual whiteboards, in addition to other platforms such as Teams, Zoom o Google Hangouts that allow simultaneous interaction via video or audio between team members.

-- El networking has been harmed, with interactions reduced to the closest environments, virtual chats and communities generated on the platforms of Moodle o Blackboard.
+- El networking has been harmed, leaving interactions reduced to the closest environments, virtual chats and communities generated on the platforms of Moodle o Blackboard.
 Therefore, we should not forget Linkedin and the importance of taking care of the personal brand on this platform.

 COVID-19, the turning point for the education system

 If something is clear, it is that COVID-19 has come to shake the reality to which we were used.
 It has come to take us out of our comfort zone and act as a catalyst in all the reinventions that were more glimpsed in the medium / long term.

 And now, thanks to this forced digital transformation, we see how the education sector is on the path of achieve quality training, flexible and adapted to social reality.
 To do this, we have to keep learning and deciding which tools are best suited to meet the needs of both students and teachers.
 We have to take the best of both worlds ("on" and "off") to mimic them and create a suitable environment for everyone.

 In short, we must take advantage of this situation to set precedents and continue to evolve in improving the student experience.
 Will the coronavirus be a turning point in the education sector?
 Having seen what I have seen, I think so, and you?